sassoftware/devsascom-rest-api-samples/DecisionManagement/decisions.md

 }
 ```
 <br>

-#### <a name='AddRestDecisionNodeTypeContent'>Add Rest Content to a Decision Node Type</a>
+#### <a name='AddDecisionNodeTypeContentRest'>Add Content to a REST Decision Node Type</a>

-Here is an example of setting the content for a rest decision node type.
+Here is an example of setting the content for a decision node type.

 ```json
 {